 The MENTOR Initiative has been active in South Sudan since May 2012, providing malaria and other Vector-Borne Disease (VBD) prevention and control as well as Water Safety and Hygiene (WASH) activities in target vulnerable locations.
 MENTOR’s yearly indoor residual spraying (IRS) of surface insecticide campaigns target every shelter in the camps as well as the homes of nearby host communities.
 This activity is implemented just before the yearly rains start, to protect people throughout the malaria high-transmission season.
 IRS also protects people from other endemic VBDs such as Visceral Leishmaniasis.
-Larval source management and fly control activities are conducted as supplementary interventions to IRS together with complementary information, Education, and Communication and Behavioural Chance (IEC/BCC) sessions, whereby messages on malaria and other VBDs, how to identify, prevent and manage them are communicated.
+Larval source management and fly control activities are conducted as supplementary interventions to IRS together with complementary information, Education, and Communication and Behavioural Change Communication (IEC/BCC) sessions, whereby messages on malaria and other VBDs, how to identify, prevent and manage them are communicated.

 Furthermore, training and technical coaching is provided to health care workers (HCWs) and managers/supervisors from health facilities in and around the camps.
 These trainings focus on the diagnosis of malaria and other VBDs as well as their appropriate treatment and case management.
 MENTOR also supplies medical commodities to these health facilities to prevent them from experiencing episodes of stock-outs and the subsequent inability to correctly diagnose and treat tropical diseases.